Get to Know Us

 - We issue a challenge grant to the community, covering the cost of construction materials and skilled labor in return for their promise to donate 3 acres of land & volunteer approximately 20,000 hours of unskilled labor.

-- Community members and local leaders form organizing committees – largely comprised of women – to oversee construction and, ultimately, management of the academy.
+- Community members and local leaders form organizing committees – largely comprised of women – to oversee construction and, ultimately, management of the school.

-- Together, we build a ten-room academy with seven classrooms, an office, a library, meeting space, toilets and a field for play.
+- Together, we build a ten-room school with seven classrooms, an office, a library, meeting space, toilets and a field for play.